 How to spoof your Pokemon Go location on Android

-Pokemon Go got wise to mock location apps early on, so you will not be able to play and might even get banned if caught using one.
-For this reason, you’ll also need to install a module called “Mock Mock Locations.”
+Next, you need to hide the fact that you are using mock locations.
+To do this you need to install a module called “Mock Mock Locations”.
 This simple add-on prevents apps from detecting that you have mock locations enabled in your settings.
-You can download the module APK from the Xposed repo here.
+You can download the module APK from the Xposed repo.
 It installs just like a third-party application.

 How to spoof your Pokemon Go location on iOS